 - Nylon shell.
 Down is almost always housed within a windproof, water-resistant nylon shell, which makes an excellent outer layer.

 The one downside: Moisture. goose down wilts in the rain, and loses its warmth.
 You can simply add a rain jacket or use an umbrella, or use synthetic insulation, which is what I use, which handles rain a lot better.
 It’ll stay somewhat warm when wet, and dry a lot faster.
+If you want more detailed info, you can read about the pros and cons of down and synthetic insulation here.

 Here’s what we’ve got so far: